Tencent seeks the best indies for Games Without Borders Awards

 How it came about

-The awards started in 2018 originally as a contest to find games that were innovative or creative, and it was focused almost exclusively on Chinese domestic developers, with only a handful of international titles taking part, said Indigo Zhu, head of Tencent Independent Game Incubator, in an email to GamesBeat.
+The awards started in 2018 originally as a contest to find games that were innovative or creative, and it was focused almost exclusively on Chinese domestic developers.
+Only a handful of international titles took part, said Indigo Zhu, the head of Tencent Independent Game Incubator, in an email to GamesBeat.

 “Over the past couple of years, we’ve altered our focus a little, in that while we still want games that do something completely new, it’s no longer a prerequisite for participation — this is now a competition for all indie games, and we’re as keen to see beautiful homages to classic genres as we are games that try to rewrite the gameplay rulebook,” Zhu said.
 “By expanding the scope of the awards program and having a dedicated International channel, we saw more than 200 international games being submitted for consideration last year.”